Overview of Guam Testing Requirements

-- Successfully pass all three Praxis I® tests, one of the Praxis II® Principles of Learning and Teaching tests and the appropriate content test(s).
+- Successfully pass all three Praxis I® or Core Academic Skills for Educators (Core) tests, one of the Praxis II® Principles of Learning and Teaching tests and the appropriate content test(s).
 Please see the test requirements page for more details on these tests.

 Refer to the Guam Commission for Educator Certification website for individual educator certification requirements.